 How to Apply

-Online: Candidates may apply online through USC’s graduate online application system at http://www.usc.edu/admission/graduate.
-The online system allows you to electronically submit the entire application including USC Price supporting documents — except for official transcripts and a copy of test scores, should be sent directly to USC Price at the mailing address below.
+Online: Candidates may apply online through USC’s Graduate Online Application System.
+The online system allows you to submit the entire application, including USC Price supporting documents — except for official transcripts and a copy of test scores, which should be sent directly to USC Price at mailing address: